-- The teacher starts the lesson explaining the recommended number of hours of sleep for each age group (babies, children, adolescents, adults, animals). - Explain how lack of sleep affects health: Research has found that insufficient sleep is linked to an increased risk for the development of type 2 diabetes.
+- The teacher starts the lesson explaining the recommended number of hours of sleep for each age group (babies, children, adolescents, adults). - Explain how lack of sleep affects health: Research has found that insufficient sleep is linked to an increased risk for the development of type 2 diabetes.
 Laboratory research has found that short sleep duration results in metabolic changes that may be linked to obesity.
 Epidemiologic studies conducted in the community have also revealed an association between short sleep duration and excess body weight.
-This association has been reported in all age groups-but has been particularly pronounced in children.
+This association has been reported in all age groups but has been particularly pronounced in children.
 It is believed that sleep in childhood and adolescence is particularly important for brain development. - Children 6 to 12 years of age should sleep 9 to 12 hours per 24 hours on a regular basis to promote optimal health.

-• Talking about the importance of being consistent and going to bed at the same time each night and getting up at the same time each morning, including on the weekends.
+Teenagers 13 to 18 years of age should sleep 8 to 10 hours per 24 hours on a regular basis to promote optimal health. - Talking about the importance of being consistent and going to bed at the same time each night and getting up at the same time each morning, including on the weekends.